 All participants received up to 8 transparent sessions followed by one opaque session.
 During data collection we noticed that monkeys began to peek as soon as the occluder was removed irrespective to whether baiting was complete.
 For this reason the monkeys all underwent a second opaque session (Opaque 2) with the table positioned far enough back that standing up or bending down would not allow them to peek into the cups during the baiting.
 After all baiting was complete, the table was then pushed forward to start the peeking interval.
 Only monkeys who passed the transparent stage were moved onto the opaque stages.
 In order to pass the transparent stage, monkeys had to select the correct cup a minimum of 11/16 times over 2 consecutive sessions (significantly above chance according to Binomial with chance levels of 0.33 and alpha set to 0.5).
 For all stages the monkeys received a maximum of 2 sessions per day, 5 days per week, with 16 trials per session.
-The 16 trials comprised 4 trials each of each of the different baiting conditions in a pre-determined random order.
+The 16 trials comprised 4 trials each and every 4-trial block included all baiting conditions in a pre-determined random order.

 Coding

 For cup choice, the trials were live coded by the experimenter.
 Trials were coded as correct (1) if the monkey chose the target (double-baited) cup and incorrect (0) if any other cup was chosen.
 For each trial, the peeking was then coded from the video data.
 We coded the presence/absence of an above peek, and/or a below peek.
 Above peeking was classed as present if, during the peeking interval, the monkey stood up so that its eyes went above a predetermined critical height and looked towards the cups.
-The critical height was the height at which the monkey was able to see completely into the top compartment.
+The critical height was the height at which the monkey was able to see completely into the top compartment, which was determined before the start of the data collection and marked by… to facilitate the scoring of the peeking response .
 Below peeking was classed as present if, during the peeking interval, the monkey crouched down so that its eyes could be seen below the cups, looking up towards their contents.
-Both types of peeking were recorded binomially and these scores used to calculate the binomial scores for “any peek” – at least one type of peeking present, and “both peek” – both types of peeking present.
+Both types of peeking were recorded as present or absent and these scores used to calculate the binary score for “any peek” – at least one type of peeking present, and “both peek” – both types of peeking present or absent.
 As mentioned above, we noticed that some of the monkeys also had a tendency to try to peek instantly after the occluder was removed and so we also coded videos for the presence/absence of any pre-peeking peeks (PPPs).
 PPPs were coded from the moment the occluder was removed, until the last cup was baited using exactly the same criteria as the peeking interval peeking.

 A second coder scored 25% of all trials from the recorded video material to establish inter-observer reliability.
 Fleiss’ kappa was calculated, and according to Landis and Koch (1977), inter-observer reliability was “almost perfect” (correct choice: K=0.97, p<0.001).